angelineov/Data-science-project/README.md

 Therefore, our motivation for the project was to gain an understanding of the market/industries, and then transform it into essential knowledge about all of those companies so that the project could benefit Futurice in their research work.

+As the result, from 400 business and technology articles from 5 conferences the team gained impactful knowledge about current situation in the market.
+The knowledge, in turn, is visualized in various graphs, plots, and interactive barcharts.

 ## Team
 [**Nghiem Le Long**](www.linkedin.com/in/le-long-nghiem/) - Data gathering, Machine Learning, Visualizations